 and results in the following document:

+Action: Jacques to integrate the reviewed text for section 2.2 into GMP Part 1.

 CA240 Disclosure / Certification for MAND event

 Decision:

 The group agrees to go with the proposed consensus i.e. a combination of the solutions 2 and 3, using a CHOS event together with a new ADDB code to reflect that the event is a non-standard CHOS event (disclosure component included).